C-Radius/.dotfiles/README.md

 My linux configuration files.

-Configuration files for awesome wm, vim, ranger, mpd, urxvt will be put automatically in .config directory.
+Configuration files for awesome wm, neovim, ranger, mpd, termite, compton and more will be put automatically in .config directory.
 An extra "Bin" Folder will be added in home directory.

 **WARNING**